jothamardel/jothamardel/README.md

 -   I have a background in Electronics Computer & Networking :v:

--   I have 3 year+ Freelance experience working in different sectors :bank:
+-   I have 3 year+ Freelance experience working on diverse projects :bank:

 <!-- -   I have been doing software engineering professionally for about a year now :rocket: -->